CS480UIC/cs480-final-project-donation/Documentation/glossary.md

 -Each employee should work at only one store. so that means an employee cannot work at different store.

--An employee can manage 0 or more orders,because some employee are not sales.
+-Each employee can manage 0 or more orders,because some employee are not sales.
 An order should has only one employee to manage it.

 -Each user can put 0 order if he donot want to buy items, or he can put more orders to buy some items.